openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 A preferable workflow for updates could also be to be proactive on updates.
-When OpenShift is updated we would need a mechanism (notification, hook for updates) to provide the kernel version of the next update to before attempting the upgrade and rebooting the nodes (needinfo installer/CVO team) .
+When OpenShift is updated we would need a mechanism (notification, hook for updates) to provide the kernel version of the next update before attempting the upgrade and rebooting the nodes (needinfo installer/CVO team) .

 This way DriverContainers are prebuilt and potential problems can be examined